-For additional information about these programs call the Division of Career Development Services, (973) 596-3100.
+For additional information about these programs call the Education Opportunity Program, (973) 596-3690.

 Community and Public Service

 Students may receive financial support through participation in the NJIT Service Corps.
 Through a wide variety of experiential learning activities, students link classroom theory and concepts with practical application, contribute their expertise and develop leadership, decision-making and interpersonal skills through involvement with non-profit and governmental agencies and community-based organizations.
 For more information about the programs described below, contact the Division of Career Development Services, Community and Public Service, (973) 596-3100.